Best Wineries Near Parma: My Final List for 2024

 Website: monte delle vigne

-Monte delle Vigne is one of the most prestigious wineries in the Colli di Parma region.
-Located on the rolling hills of Ozzano Taro, this winery covers 60 hectares of vineyards, producing a variety of wines that are deeply influenced by the region’s microclimate and soil composition.
-The winery is particularly known for its “Nabucco,” a red wine blend of Barbera and Merlot, and “Callas,” a crisp and aromatic white wine made from Malvasia di Candia Aromatica.
+Monte delle Vigne is one of the most respected wineries in the Colli di Parma area.
+Spread across roughly 60 hectares of vineyards, the estate benefits from a favourable microclimate and diverse soil composition that give depth and character to its wines.
+Signature bottles include the “Nabucco,” a refined blend of Barbera and Merlot, and the “Callas,” a fresh and aromatic white made from Malvasia di Candia Aromatica.

 2. Cantina Il Poggio